Flat-Rate Shipping vs. Standard Shipping: Which Saves More Money?

 Cons

-• Lower packaging costs
+• Uses carrier-provided packaging, reducing packaging costs

-• Potentially expensive for heavy/large packages
+• May be more expensive for lightweight or oversized packages

-• Shipping costs are unpredictable
+• Shipping costs are based on package size, weight, and destination

 Flat-rate shipping: Pros and Cons